 Have you been told investing will make you lose money?

-Let me tell you right now that this is wrong, wrong, and, wrong.
+Let me tell you right now that this is wrong, wrong, and wrong.

-I’ll guide you through the first 5 steps you need to take to get a good point of entry into the investment world.
+I’ll guide you through the first five steps you need to take to get a good point of entry into the investment world.
 Investing is only hard if you let someone tell you it is.

-When you have read the article you will know:
+When you have read the article, you will know:

 - Why you need to invest

-- How you can do it.
+- How you can consistently invest better.

 - What you should do going forward.